-In ICRA's view, the reduction in fare cap roll-over period from 30 days to 15 days is a move towards market-driven pricing as applicable during pre-Covid times, wherein the pricing was determined by the actual supply-demand dynamics and the actual PLF.
+In ICRA's view, the reduction in fare cap roll-over period from 30 days to 15 days is a move towards market-driven pricing, as applicable during pre-Covid times, wherein the pricing was determined by the actual supply-demand dynamics and the actual PLF.
 There is uncertainty with respect to the movement in fares once the restrictions are lifted with factors supporting both sides.
 While low air fares suit the weak demand and excess capacity in the industry, higher fares are a necessity for the additional cost to be incurred by the airlines towards enhanced safety measures and sanitisation.
 It signifies a means of recouping the losses incurred due to the earlier suspension of operations, in addition to the increasing ATF prices.

 While the scheduled international operations had ceased till March 27, 2022, the MoCA had permitted international operations under the Vande Bharat Mission (VBM) and the Air Transport Bubbles (ATB).
-Under the VBM for evacuation of Indian citizens from foreign countries, which started from May 07, 2020, international passenger traffic (inbound and outbound) for Indian carriers has been pegged at ~81.44 lakh for the period May 07, 2020 to March 26, 2022.
-With resumption of scheduled international operations since March 27, 2022, the international passenger traffic for Indian carriers in April 2022 surged to ~18.5 lakh, which also marginally surpassed the international passenger traffic of ~18.3 lakh witnessed in April 2019.
+With resumption of scheduled international operations since March 27, 2022, international passenger traffic for Indian carriers is on a growth trajectory, and surged to ~21.4 lakh in June 2022, which also notably surpassed the international passenger traffic of ~18.4 lakh witnessed in June 2019.
+For the first quarter Apr-Jun 2022, the growth in international passenger traffic for Indian carriers compared to same period during pre-Covid levels was ~15%.
 Overall, the impact of the pandemic lasted longer on international travel than on domestic travel.